-- Funding for Capital Projects and Treatment & Remediation ("T & R") Costs reflects funding obligations per current agreements including funds received to date and future anticipated funds. - The dollar amounts for future anticipated funds and estimated costs do not include an inflation factor.
+- 1 Funding for Capital Projects and Treatment & Remediation ("T & R") Costs reflects funding obligations per current agreements including funds received to date and future anticipated funds. - The dollar amounts for future anticipated funds and estimated costs do not include an inflation factor.
 Although there are currently agreements in place for the funding of future Capital Projects and T & R Costs, the agreements do not specify the timing of the funding contributions, nor is the funding itself guaranteed. - The U.S. Environmental Protection Agency ("EPA") and the U.S. Department of Justice have lodged Consent Decrees which require Responsible Parties to pay a certain amount.
 WQA has entered into Cooperative Agreements with EPA for these funds.
-EPA also granted \$2.65M of additional Superfund funding to the Cooperative Agreement. - The BPOU agreement covers Capital Projects as well as T & R Costs for operations through 2027.
-Treatment costs shown above are projected to be ongoing for an additional 5 to 10 years. - SWRCB Proposition 68 Funding for the San Gabriel Basin Regional Groundwater Remediation Program covers 3 years of T & R costs for projects within the San Gabriel Basin boundaries. - Funding for Capital Projects and T & R has been provided for treatment facilities located within the San Gabriel Basin boundaries but operating outside the bounds of known operable units. - State Loan DTSC, shown above as a source of funding, is being repaid to the State of California by the BPOU Responsible Parties. - Funding for Capital Projects includes \$9.40M from the second round of Proposition 84, Section 75025, as well as \$5.25M in a Proposition 84 IRWMP grant. - Responsible Parties are projected to fund T & R Costs for the EMOU and the PVOU for 8 years as required by the Consent Decrees.
-Treatment Costs shown above are projected to be ongoing for 30 years, therefore the remaining years are considered unfunded. - State funding for SEMOU includes \$7.0M of Proposition 1 funding which requires a match ranging from 10 percent to 50 percent.
+EPA also granted \$4.4M of additional Superfund funding to the Cooperative Agreement.
+Also includes \$10M funding from DTSC for 5 years for the transition from EPA to DTSC. - The BPOU agreement covers Capital Projects as well as T & R Costs for operations through 2027.
+Treatment costs shown above are projected to be ongoing for an additional 5 to10 years. - SWRCB Proposition 68 Funding for the San Gabriel Basin Regional Groundwater Remediation Program covers 5 years of T & R costs for projects within the San Gabriel Basin boundaries. - Funding for Capital Projects and T & R has been provided for treatment facilities located within the San Gabriel Basin boundaries but operating outside the bounds of known operable units. - State Loan DTSC, shown above as a source of funding, is being repaid to the State of California by the BPOU Responsible Parties. - Funding for Capital Projects includes \$9.40M from the second round of Proposition 84, Section 75025, as well as \$5.25M in a Proposition 84 IRWMP grant. - Responsible Parties are projected to fund T & R Costs for the EMOU and the PVOU for 8 years as required by the Consent Decrees.
+Treatment Costs shown above are projected to be ongoing for 30 years, therefore the remaining years are considered unfunded. - State funding for SEMOU includes \$4.0M of Proposition 1 Round 3 funding which does not require a match.